hchiam/learning-css/README.md

 - you can make a hole in visibility: children visible while their parents are invisible: ancestors can have `visibility: hidden` and descendants can have `visibility: visible` (this _**doesn't**_ work with other things like `display: none`, `opacity`, `aria-hidden="true"`)

 - consider making React components toggle screen-reader-only text visibility in dev mode: https://www.joshwcomeau.com/snippets/react-components/visually-hidden/
+  - automatic translation services may not translate `aria-label`s, so you might have to use this solution (which also lets you bundle other related features)